It's clear to most merchants (72% to be exact) that shopping cart abandonment is a real problem.

 To do send checkout recovery emails, you of course need the shopper's email address.
 You can capture it through onsite displays like pop ups or flyouts that are triggered upon exit intent (also known as a cart saver).

 2.)
 Simplify your checkout process

-Use a progress indicator if you, like most retailers, have a multi-stage checkout process and try to keep the checkout process to less than 5 steps (5 steps is the average length of the checkout process among the top 100 online retailers).
+Use a progress indicator if you, like most online retailers, have a multi-stage checkout process and try to keep the checkout process to less than 5 steps (5 steps is the average length of the checkout process among the top 100 online retailers).

 3.)
 Incentivize customers with a discount

 People love a bargain.
 Roughly 145 million Americans are expected to use digital coupons.
 Emails containing coupons offer a 48% increase in revenue per email, an important statistic to consider when crafting your checkout recovery emails.

-In the retail world, all users would happily create an account before completing their purchase.
+In the retail world, all potential customers would happily create an account before completing their purchase.
 However, we live in an imperfect world where people crave options.
 One option, as mentioned above, is to offer guest checkout.
 Users can simply enter their credit card information (or other payment methods) without having to jump through the hoops of creating a permanent account.
 Another is to allow people to login via their Facebook, Google, or another social media account.